j7kaurm/Intro_ML/README.md

 # Intro_ML
-Intro to ML files
+Intro to ML files.
-# Data set was retrieved from Kaggle.com
+Data set was retrieved from Kaggle.com.
-# Linear Regression was used for modelling purposes
+Linear Regression was used for modelling purposes